Fwanyanga Mulikita: Biography

 Mulikita was born in Sefula in the Barotseland region of Northern Rhodesia in 1928.
 He attended Barotseland National School for his primary education, before moving onto Munali Secondary School in Lusaka.
 He then attended the University of Fort Hare in South Africa, earning a BA.
 After obtaining a scholarship, he studied at Stanford and Columbia University in the United States, earning an MA in psychology.

 Upon returning to Northern Rhodesia, Mulikita worked as a teacher and an education officer.
 After taking a correspondence course in journalism he started writing short stories.
 Following independence in 1964 he was appointed Permanent Secretary at the Ministry of Education.
 He was later posted to the United Nations as the country's first Permanent Representative, before returning home to become Permanent Secretary at the Ministry of Foreign Affairs in 1967.

-Following the 1968 general elections, Mulikita was appointed as a member of the National Assembly by President Kenneth Kaunda, and was also made Minister for Luapula Province.
+Following the 1968 general elections, Mulikita was appointed a member of the National Assembly by President Kenneth Kaunda, and was also made Minister for Luapula Province.
 He subsequently became Minister of Labour and Social Services in 1970 and Minister of Power, Transport and Works in 1971.

 Mulikita was appointed Minister of Education in August 1973.
 In the December 1973 general elections Mulikita was elected to the National Assembly in the Mongu constituency.
 In 1976 he left the cabinet.